 The rarity of the circumhorizon arc depends on where you’re based.
 The lower the latitude, the greater your chance of spotting a circumhorizon arc when Cirrus or Cirrostratus clouds are in the sky.
 Les Cowley … reports in his Atmospheric Optics site that from most locations in the U.S. they can be observed about five times a year, but from locations in northern Europe you might see them only once or twice.
 Likewise, they’re more commonly seen in Australia than in New Zealand.
 You’ll never see a circumhorizon arc, however, from latitudes above 56 degrees – in the Northern Hemisphere, that’s anywhere north of Copenhagen, Denmark – since the sun never climbs high enough in the sky.

 Nor is it possible, unless you’re near the equator, to see a circumhorizon arc throughout the year.
-For most of us, the dependance of this vibrant optical effect on a such high sun means that its horizontal streak of pure, spectral color will only ever grace our skies during the summertime.
+For most of us, the dependence of this vibrant optical effect on a such high sun means that its horizontal streak of pure, spectral color will only ever grace our skies during the summertime.

 Bottom line: It’s easy to confuse iridescent clouds with circumhorizon arcs.
 Here are some tips that can help you tell these two elusive, colorful, beautiful sky phenomena apart.